Brian Brake

 John Brian Brake OBE (27 June 1927 – 4 August 1988) was a photographer from New Zealand.

-Biography
+He is best known for his 1955 photographs of Pablo Picasso at a bullfight, his 1957 and 1959 series of China, and his 1960 Monsoon series of India.

+Early life (1927–1945)

 Born in Wellington, New Zealand, Brake was the adopted son of John Samuel Brake and his wife Jennie Brake (née Chiplin).
 He was raised initially at Doyleston, before his father moved the family to Arthur's Pass, where his father owned the general store, and Christchurch, where he attended Christchurch Boys' High School.
 His early interest in photography was inspired by his aunt Isabel Brake, who exhibited with the Christchurch Photographic Society, and several of his older cousins.

+Early career in New Zealand (1945–1954)

 Brake trained with Wellington portrait photographer Spencer Digby from 1945.
 Three years later he joined Government filmmaking body the National Film Unit as an assistant cameraman.
 Brake worked on 17 films at the Unit, mostly as a cameraman, occasionally as a director.
 Though Brake's skills with studio lighting were utilised, the majority of his work involved the NFU's heavy diet of scenic shorts, including a series of 'snow' films Brake filmed in the Southern Alps.
 Snows of Aorangi, one of three NFU films Brake directed, was the first New Zealand film nominated for an Academy Award, in the Best Short Subject (Live Action) category in 1958.
 It was beaten to the Oscar by James Algar's nature film Grand Canyon.

+Move to London (1954–1959)

 Brake left New Zealand for London in 1954.
 In 1955, he met Ernst Haas and Henri Cartier-Bresson, members of the photo agency Magnum Photos.
 This led to his acceptance as a nominee member in the same year, and full membership in 1957.
 He remained a Magnum photographer until 1967.
-He worked as freelance photographer in Europe, Africa and Asia until the mid-1960s, when he began working more exclusively for Life magazine.
+Working as a freelance photographer affiliated with Magnum, he traveled extensively throughout Europe, Africa, and Asia taking photographs that were published in Life, Paris Match, and National Geographic.
+In the mid-1960s, when he began working more exclusively for Life magazine.

-He is best known for his 1957 and 1959 coverage of China (where he was allowed an unusual level of access) and his 1955 photographs of Pablo Picasso at a bullfight.
+Brake is known for his 1957 and 1959 coverage of China.
+He was allowed an unusual level of access, and images of China in the 1950s are rare.
+Brake was the only Western photo journalist to document the 10th anniversary of the People's Republic of China.

+Brake is also known for his 1955 photographs of Pablo Picasso at a bullfight.